BlessCSS/bless/README.md

 ***
-This is a development branch which is leading up to the release of version 4.
+This is a development branch which is leading up to the release of v4.0.0
 ***

 # bless